ysig/GraKeL/dev/_sources/user_manual/longer_introduction.rst.txt

 Here we should emphasize that **vertex symbols should be a :code:`sortable` in order for an indexing to be possible**.

 .. note::
     When initializing a :code:`Graph` object the 4th argument (named :code:`graph_format`), corresponds to the format the :code:`Graph` will be stored to.
 The default value of this argument is :code:`"auto"`, which stores the graph in the given format, if it is valid.
 Explicit format "choices" such as :code:`"adjacency"` or :code:`"dictionary"`, will (covert if needed and) store the :code:`Graph` in this format type.
 By initializing the :code:`Graph` format as all in the above example, we simply make sure that the :code:`Graph` instance will contain both adjacency and dictionary graph representations and their corresponding edge and adjacency labels for both nodes and edges.
-Although the methods :code:`get_adjacency_matrix` and `get_edge_dictionary`, construct and return a such a graph representation, if non existent, and return it, the :code:`get_labels` method will change the graph format if the requested labels are not in the desired format and pop a certain warning.
+Although the methods :code:`get_adjacency_matrix` and `get_edge_dictionary`, construct and return such a graph representation if non existent, the :code:`get_labels` method will change the graph format if the requested labels are not in the desired format and pop a certain warning.
 If the user wants to avoid doing so he can either set the explicit format afterwards by executing

     .. code-block:: python